Council Members 1st Ward

-Councilman George A. Zapata is a product of the Kearny School District.
-After graduation from KHS, George attended Rutgers University where he earned a Bachelor of Arts degree in Political Science with a focus in Economics, Latin American Studies and Latino/ Hispanic Caribbean Studies.
+Councilman George A. Zapata is a proud product of the Kearny School District.
+After graduating from KHS, George attended Rutgers University where he earned a Bachelor of Arts degree in Political Science with a focus in Economics, Latin American Studies and Latino/ Hispanic Caribbean Studies.
 He currently works as a paralegal at a personal injury firm and aspires to pursue a higher education in the legal field.

 An avid believer of community involvement and public service, George ran and was elected to the Kearny Board of Education back in 2016 at the age of 19.
-Throughout his time on the Board he served as Vice President and chaired various committees including personnel, facilities, policy, and curriculum.
+Throughout his time on the Board of Ed, he served as Vice President and chaired various committees including personnel, facilities, policy, and curriculum.
 He also served on the finance committee, negotiations committee and represented Kearny at the Hudson County SBA and NJSBA Delegate Assembly.
 Towards the end of his tenure he fulfilled the requirements to earn the Master Board Member Certification.

 On the Council, George serves as the chair of the ordinance committee and sits on the finance, legislative, senior citizens, lighting and insurance committees.
 George also serves as a commissioner on the Kearny Municipal Utilities Authority, is a committee member on the Kearny Democratic Party and serves on the Hudson County Young Democrats.
 In addition, he is a commissioner on the KUEZ board and is a liaison to the Board of Education.

 Council Members 2nd Ward

 Councilman Konopka moved to Kearny in 1996.
 He married his Brazilian born wife Nelia in 1998 and moved to the 2nd Ward.
 They purchased their home in 2001 in the 2nd Ward where they live with their two sons Jacob and Joshua.
 He also has another son, Richard “Junior” from a prior marriage.